Chapter 10 : Recovery, Rebellion, and Renaissance

 Her headache increased dramatically as she struggled to raise herself unto her forearms.
 “Hold up there, Granger.”
 He gently, but forcefully, lowered her head back unto the down pillow behind her.
 “I thought a genius like you would know better than to move unassisted right after waking up from a bad injury.”

 “Harry was the one who was always in the hospital wing, not me,” she replied in a slightly self-depreciating voice.
 She often blamed herself for many of Harry’s various injuries.
-She may have been the brightest witch of her age, but she had rarely been able to ease or prevent his pain.
+She may have been the brightest witch of her age, but she had rarely been able to prevent or ease his pain.

 “Well, here’s rule number one: Always listen to and obey your caretaker: Me.”